 Can I start a blog without any technical experience?

-Is it still possible to make money from a blog today?
+Is it still possible to make money from a blog (as a blogger) today?

 Yes, millions of people around the world are turning to making money from home—rather than pursuing a traditional 9-to-5 job.
 Blogging can be one of the most profitable online businesses with very low startup costs.
 You don’t need to blog full-time either.
-Even part-time bloggers can earn well into the six-figures from their blogs each year, like I’ve done for many years here.
+Even part-time bloggers can earn well into the six-figures from their blogs each year, like I’ve done for many years here, earning between $250,000 – $500,000/yr from part-time blogging.
 Starting my blog (on the side of my day job) helped me build a six-figure freelance writing business.
 Eventually, I monetized more by taking advertisements and sponsorships, offering online courses, launching a podcast and more (which we’ll get to later).

 If you’re ready to take the leap and learn how to start a blog that can grow into a source of real online income, then let’s dive in.